 Elliot has developed substantial experience in complex litigation.
 For example, after a three week federal criminal jury trial in which their client was charged with embezzlement, false statements and tax evasion, Elliot and Joe Cheshire litigated numerous post-trial motions and won a new trial for their client.
 In another case, Elliot obtained the release of over $2 million of seized client assets in a federal asset forfeiture matter related to a long-running federal bribery prosecution.
 Elliot’s state court work has included representing people charged with tax evasion cases, drug offenses and murder.

-Elliot has represented two members of the North Carolina House of Representatives; a former gubernatorial candidate; a Superior Court Judge; the chairman of a county school board; a multi-million dollar corporation; multiple corporate officers; and numerous bankers, doctors, lawyers, accountants and real estate agents.
+Elliot has represented two members of the North Carolina House of Representatives; a former gubernatorial candidate; a Superior Court Judge; the chairman of a county school board; two multi-million dollar corporations; multiple corporate officers; and numerous bankers, doctors, lawyers, accountants and real estate agents.

 Elliot has been rated by Business North Carolina as one of North Carolina’s “Legal Elite” in criminal law.
 He is a co-author of the North Carolina Bar Association’s General Practitioner’s Guide to Criminal Law – Federal Criminal Practice Chapter (2016).
 He was asked to co-author an amicus brief submitted to the United States Supreme Court on the legality of forfeiture money judgments in Henry Lo v.
 United States, No. 16-8327 (2017).
 He has been a featured speaker for the North Carolina Advocates for Justice Continuing Education Program and has been recognized by that organization with an Educational Achievement Award.
 He also has obtained a “Superb” rating on the lawyer rating website Avvo.com and is an active member of the National Association of Criminal Defense Lawyers.

 As with all of the lawyers at Cheshire Parker, Elliot cares deeply about his clients, stands up for them in and out of court, and enforces their rights.

-Note that the specific cases referenced above do not represent all of the cases Cheshire Parker Schneider & Bryan has handled, and past results do not guarantee similar outcomes in future cases.
+Note that the specific cases referenced above do not represent all of the cases Cheshire Parker Schneider & Bryan has handled, and that past results do not guarantee similar outcomes in future cases.
 Every case is unique.